 Regardless, Patty Lee and Fu Meng Bo both give breakout performances.
 There is an awful lot to this episode thematically, directly addressing abuse at various levels (child abuse, military hazing), as well as public corruption.
 If these three episodes had been stitched together into a feature, it would earn raves from socially conscious film critics.
 More importantly, they are relentlessly tense and suspenseful.

-Taiwan Crime Stories, the general level of quality remains impressively high throughout.
+Although there is some inconsistency to Taiwan Crime Stories, the general level of quality remains impressively high throughout.
 Viewers looking to cherry-pick should start with “A Matter of Life and Death” or “Dark Currents,” but “Derailed” also has considerable merits.
 It just maybe isn’t quite as grabby. (“Gravity of Sin” showcases a lot of good work too, but, boy, is it a downer.)
 Highly recommended altogether or arc-by-arc, Taiwan Crime Stories starts streaming today (2/1) on Hulu.